USDepartmentofLabor/ui-claimant-experience-pilot/docs/adr/0011-internationalization-system-client-side.md

 - Date: 10/19/21

-In order for unemployment compensation to be accessible to all who qualify, people who speak various languages must be able to use and understand the UI.
-States may also have localization specific to their needs.
-Although the initial MVP for DOL-ARPA UI Pilot will likely only be in English, it makes sense to integrate a system for internationalization during this MVP stage and to apply it first with English.
+In order for unemployment compensation to be accessible to all who qualify, people who speak various languages must be able to use and understand the presentation language.
+Although the initial MVP will only be in English, it makes sense to integrate a system for internationalization during this MVP stage and to apply it first using English.
-Depending on the states selected, state-based localization may be applied.
 It would be more overhead to apply it later, and once the system and patterns are set up it will be low effort to utilize it.